lambdamatt/LUKS_dual_boot/README.md

 ## 17
 ![](images/17.png)
-After Installtion is complete, choose Continue Testing
+After Installation is complete, choose Continue Testing

 ## 18
 ![](images/18.png)
-We need to chroot into the new install so we have to mount the proc sys dev and etc/resolv devices onto the new install before we reboot
+We need to chroot into the new install so we have to mount the proc sys dev and etc/resol.conf devices onto the new install before we reboot

 ```
 for n in proc sys dev etc/resolv.conf; do mount --rbind /$n /target/$n; done